 Year Ended December 31, Change

-2 2021 2020 Amount Percentage
+· 2022 2021 Amount Percentage

-(dollars in thousands)
+(dollars in thousands s)

-Provision for income taxes \$ 60 \$ - \$ 60 100 %
+Provision for income taxes \$ (104) \$ (60) \$ (44) 73 %

-Provision for income taxes increased \$0.1 million due to the start up of operations in a new foreign jurisdiction during the year ended December 31, 2021.
+Provision for income taxes increased by an immaterial amount due to increases in operations and other expenses in our foreign jurisdictions.
 We expect income tax expense to increase in conjunction with growth in our international subsidiaries in the long term.